zaiisao/Documentation/en/Audio Broadcast/start_live_audio_ios.md

 ### Sample code

-You can find the sample code logic in the [OpenLive-Voice-Only-iOS-Objective-C](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS-Objective-C)/[OpenLive-Voice-Only-iOS](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS) demo project.
+You can find the sample code logic in the [OpenLive-Voice-Only-iOS-Objective-C](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS-Objective-C) or [OpenLive-Voice-Only-iOS](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS) demo project.

 ## Run the project